 TEI 2017, Yokohama Japan

-TEI 2017 is an international SIGCHI conference dedicated to HCI researches on tangible, embedded, and embodied interactions.
+TEI is an annual international SIGCHI conference dedicated to HCI researches on tangible, embedded, and embodied interactions.
 This year's theme was a Japanese proverb: 温故 知新 — you need to recall the past to understand the future.
 A variety of tangible interaction researches were presented and demonstrated, both looking back at the past and taking glimpse of the future.
 The result of Button+ was luckily selected as one of the full paper for demonstration during TEI.
 Fortunately, University of Washington funded my travel to TEI, which was held at Yokohama, Japan.

 My teammate, Brian, and I setup the prototype on the designated booth.
 Many fellow students, professors, and researchers came to see Button+.